EmilyyDale/digital-writing-folio/Exercises.md

 I've started sketching outthe concept of my story in graphic format and I think I will encorporate these images into my story to add in setting each scene and aiding in the reader's understanding of the story and it's flow.

+### Who is the audience for your developed work?

+My Audience is based around people who enjoy adventure and the unknown.
+It's a simple story plot so would be aimed at a younger crowd - young adults.

+### How does having an audience in mind affect the development of the work?

+Having a particular audience in mind helps to centre the main plot of my work and how I'll go about developing the story.
+By chosing to relate my piece to an audience of young dults who enjoy reading/playing adventure stories, it helps me define the pirameters of my piece and how far I can take certain themes.

+So, deciding that my audience will be younger adults I can push through elements of self-discovery and self-realisation as well as the complications of friendsship and how the differing of opinions and ideas when you're in your pubescent years can put a weight on your friendship, almost and often distroying it.

+### Where would you want to publish?
+And what type of platform would you have in mind?

+Itch.io ?
+Or a literary journal or Voice works